Hexagram 57巽Wind

 — Legge (1882)

-Line 4 is the inflection point — the bottom of the upper trigram, the first position from which the indirect actor's work becomes visible at the level of result.
+Line 4 is the inflection point — the bottom of the upper trigram, the first position from which the indirect mover's work becomes visible at the level of result.
 The hunting image is precise.
 The three classes of game in the classical hunt were the offerings for the ancestral sacrifice, the meat for the ruler's table, and the provisions for the kitchen — three different distributional purposes served by the same action.
-The indirect actor at line 4 has produced an outcome that simultaneously satisfies multiple constituencies that the direct actor would have had to please separately.
+The indirect mover at line 4 has produced an outcome that simultaneously satisfies multiple constituencies that direct authority would have had to please separately.

 This is the line that names the specific yield of patient indirect work.
-The patience of lines 1 and 2 and the correction of line 3 compound at line 4 into an unusually high return — not because the actor pushed harder but because the indirect method produces outcomes that fit several distributional needs at once.
-The board sees the strategy validated.
-The team sees their concerns addressed.
-The customer sees the product respond.
-The same move serves all three.
-The actor who insisted on visible authority would have had to negotiate three separate concessions; the actor working through Wind got the three classes of game from a single well-laid hunt.
+The patience of lines 1 and 2 and the correction of line 3 compound at line 4 into an unusually high return — not because the mover pushed harder but because the indirect method produces outcomes that fit several distributional needs at once.
+The senior faculty see the curriculum defended.
+The students see their complaints answered.
+The dean sees the accreditation risk closed.
+The same quiet move serves all three.
+Someone who insisted on visible authority would have had to negotiate three separate concessions; the mover working through Wind took the three classes of game from a single well-laid hunt.

 悔亡 — regret falls away — is the line's specific gift.
 The regret that would have attached to line 3's forced effort is now retroactively dissolved by line 4's yield, on the condition that line 3 was actually corrected rather than persisted in.
-For consultants, chiefs of staff, and culture-shaping founders, the line is the picture of the indirect method finally vindicated by its own result.
-The instruction is to recognise the yield when it arrives and to credit the constituencies that received it rather than the indirect actor who arranged for it to arrive.
+For the adviser, the mediator, the mentor who shapes a field without holding office in it, the line is the picture of the indirect method finally vindicated by its own result.
+The instruction is to recognise the yield when it arrives and to credit the constituencies that received it rather than the indirect mover who arranged for it to arrive.

 貞吉,悔亡,無不利。無初有終。先庚三日,後庚三日,吉。